-Our Application Delivery and Network Security solutions enable customers to manage their network infrastructure, bypass systems failures, scale their application performance, and secure their Internet protocol (IP) traffic.
-In addition our solutions enable our customers to pay for the exact capacity they need, eliminate the risks of capacity planning, scale and pay as they grow without having to replace the devices.
-Our solutions help customers increase business agility, save capital expenditures and operating expenditures, improve productivity and extract the greatest value from investments in network infrastructures.
+Our Application Delivery and Network Security solutions enable customers to manage their network infrastructure, bypass systems failures, scale their application performance and secure their Internet protocol ("IP") traffic.
+In addition, our solutions enable our customers to pay for the exact capacity they need, eliminate the risks of capacity planning and scale and pay as they grow without having to replace the devices.
+Our solutions help customers increase business agility, save capital and operating expenditures, improve productivity and extract the greatest value from investments in network infrastructures.

-Over the years, our products have won a number of awards for performance, including
+Over the years, our products have won a number of awards for performance, including:

 - Network Computing (Editor's Choice)

-- SC Magazine (Recommended Buy Award)
+- SC Magazine (Recommended Buy Award; Finalist Best Network Security)

 - Network Computing (Well-Connected)

 - Internet World (Best of Show)

 - PC Magazine (Editor's Choice)

 - Network Magazine (Product of the Year)

-Most recently, we have received the following recognition and/or awards:
+Most recently, we have received the following recognition and awards:

-- Internet Telephony Magazine (2009 Excellence Award) - Communications Solutions (2008 Product of the Year Award) - NGN (2009 Reader's Trust Award) - NGN (2009 Leadership Award) - Info Security Products Guide (2009 Global Excellence Intrusion Prevention Solutions Customer Award) - Internet Telephony Magazine (2008 Product of the Year Award) - Info Security Products Guide (2009 Finalist, Global Products Excellence Customer Trust Award, Security Solution and IPS) - Network Computing Magazine (2009 Finalist, Load Balancing Product of the Year Award)
+- Internet Telephony Magazine (2010, 2009 and 2008 Excellence Award) - Internet Telephony Magazine (2010 & 2008 TMC Labs Innovation Award) - Internet Telephony Magazine (2009 & 2008 Product of the Year Award) - Communications Solutions (2009 and 2008 Product of the Year Award) Next Generation Networks (2010 and 2009 NGN Leadership Award) - Info Security Products Guide (2010 and 2009 Global Excellence Intrusion Prevention Solutions and Customer Trust Awards) - Network Computing Magazine (2009 Finalist, Load Balancing Product of the Year Award) - Network Products Guide (2009 & 2008 Best in Global Load Balancing; 2009 & 2008 Best in Behavioral Security Reader's Trust Awards)

-All of our products are Underwriters Laboratories (UL) and ISO 9001:2000 Quality of Management compliant and some of our products have also achieved significant industry certification such as:
+All of our products are Underwriters Laboratories (UL) and ISO 9001:2000 Quality of Management compliant.
+Some of our products have also achieved significant industry certification, including:

-- the Common Criteria Evaluation & Validation Scheme (CCEVS) EAL 3 through the National Security Agency (NSA) program; and - FIPS 140-2 through the National Institute of Standards (NIST).
+- . the Common Criteria Evaluation & Validation Scheme (CCEVS) EAL 3 through the National Security Agency (NSA) program; and - FIPS 140-2 through the National Institute of Standards (NIST).

-In addition, we have been recognized among the top industry players in our respective markets by independent, third-party IT analysts such as Forrester Research, Frost & Sullivan, Gartner, IDC and Yankee Group.
+In addition, we have been recognized in our respective markets by independent, third-party IT analysts such as Forrester Research, Frost & Sullivan, IDC and Yankee Group and as a market leader in the application delivery market by Gartner.

-Products, Operating System (OS), Management Tool, Platforms, and Subscription Services
+Products, Operating System (OS), Management Tool, Platforms and Subscription Services

 We sell application delivery and network security products ("Devices") that are delivered on top of a unified hardware switching platforms family (OnDemand Switch series) with various levels of processing power, throughput, port density, and speed depending on selected model.
 Our products run different configurations of embedded software to deliver features specific to the intended operation of the appliance.
-Multiple Radware Devices can be managed through our common management tool and dashboard (Apsolute Insite).
+Multiple Radware Devices can be managed through our common management tool and dashboard (Apsolute Vision).